Tooth Extractions Little Rock

 After the initial consultation, our office will decide how to extract your tooth.
 Depending on your situation, we’ll perform either a simple extraction or a surgical one.

 If the tooth is visible, a simple extraction will be used.
 After numbing your mouth, this method removes your tooth with a special pair of forceps.
-The dentist will use that tool to rock your chomper back and forth until it naturally separates from your gum tissue.
+The dentist will use that tool to rock your tooth back and forth until it naturally separates from your gum tissue.

 A surgical extraction, meanwhile, is employed when the tooth hasn’t fully erupted.
 In that scenario, a dentist will make an incision in the gums to gain better access.
 Once that’s done, they’ll divide and remove the tooth in sections to minimize bone loss.
 The dentist will then conclude the extraction by sewing up the incision.